 Excess and Surplus Lines Regulation.
 Glencoe and Lantana, both domiciled in Bermuda, are not licensed in the U.S. but are eligible to offer coverage in the U.S. exclusively in the surplus lines market.
 Glencoe is eligible to write surplus lines primary insurance in 51 jurisdictions of the U.S. and is subject to the surplus lines regulation and reporting requirements of those jurisdictions.
-Lantana is currently eligible as a surplus lines insurer in 49 jurisdictions.
+Lantana is currently eligible as a surplus lines insurer in 49 jurisdictions of the U.S., and is subject to the surplus lines regulation and reporting requirements of those jurisdictions.
 In accordance with certain provisions of the National Association of Insurance Commissioners ("NAIC") Nonadmitted Insurance Model Act, which provisions have been adopted by a number of states, Glencoe and Lantana have each established, and are required to maintain, a trust funded to a minimum amount as a condition of its status as an eligible, non-admitted insurer in the U.S.

 The regulation of surplus lines insurance differs significantly from the licensed or "admitted" market.
 The regulations governing the surplus lines market have been designed to facilitate the procurement of coverage, through specially licensed surplus lines brokers, for hard-to-place risks that do not fit standard underwriting criteria and are otherwise eligible to be written on a surplus lines basis.
 Most particularly, surplus lines regulation generally provides for more flexible rules relating to insurance rates and forms.
 However, strict regulations apply to surplus lines placements under the laws of every state, and state insurance regulations generally require that a risk must be declined by three admitted carriers before it may be placed in the surplus lines market.
 Initial eligibility requirements and annual requalification standards apply to insurance carriers writing on a surplus basis and filing obligations must also be met.
 In most states, surplus lines brokers are responsible for collecting and remitting the surplus lines tax payable to the state where the risk is located.
-Companies such as Glencoe and
+Companies such as Glencoe and Lantana which conduct business on a surplus lines basis in a particular state are generally exempt from that state's guaranty fund laws.

 Admitted Market Regulation.
 Our admitted U.S. operations currently consist of Stonington and Stonington Lloyds, both Texas domiciled insurers.
 In addition, our insurance company subsidiaries Newstead and Inverness recently received certificates of authority as admitted, licensed insurers in Delaware and Arizona, respectively, although Newstead and Inverness have not yet conducted any business.
 As licensed insurers operating in the "admitted" market, these companies are subject to extensive regulation under U.S. statutes.
 The extent of regulation varies from state to state but generally has its source in statutes that delegate regulatory, supervisory and administrative authority to a department of insurance in each state.
 Among other things, state insurance commissioners regulate insurer solvency standards, insurer licensing, authorized investments, premium rates, restrictions on the size of risks that may be insured under a single policy, loss and expense reserves and provisions for unearned premiums, deposits of securities for the benefit of policyholders, policy form approval, policy renewals and non-renewals, and market conduct regulation including both underwriting and claims practices.
-State insurance departments also conduct periodic examinations of the affairs of insurance retains primary regulatory authority for Stonington and Stonington Lloyd's, the Delaware Department of Insurance is the primary regulator.
+State insurance departments also conduct periodic examinations of the affairs of insurance companies and require the filing of annual and quarterly financial reports.
+The Texas Department of Insurance retains primary regulatory authority for Stonington and Stonington Lloyd's, the Delaware Department of Insurance is the primary regulator for Newstead and the Arizona Department of Insurance is Inverness' primary regulator.